São Vicente, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be careful to get the right type.
-Most adapters for sale now are just plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Ensure that you pick the correct type.
+Many adapters available are simply plugs and require your devices to adjust the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should be sufficient for most areas.
+This one should be sufficient for most places.

 A portable power bank, like this one